Freedom Rides and the Louisiana Department of Public Safety & Corrections Celebrate First Car Reveal for Formerly Incarcerated Baton Rouge Resident

 "Ms. Disotell has set a remarkable example of remaining committed to a successful rehabilitation," said Benito Castro, Founder of Freedom Rides.
 "During her incarceration and transition back into society, she has furthered her education and become a role model to others.
 I am honored to have helped Ms. Disotell in achieving today's milestone, which is key to maintaining access to securing jobs and reducing recidivism."

-Recognizing her role as a mentor while incarcerated and her commitment to personal improvement, Disotell's 30-year sentence was commuted by Governor Edwards in June 2021 and she was released to the Louisiana Parole Project's reentry program.
+Recognizing her role as a mentor while incarcerated and her commitment to personal improvement, Disotell's sentence was commuted by Governor Edwards in June 2021 and she was released to the Louisiana Parole Project's reentry program.
 She is currently employed with the Louisiana Property Assistance Agency and also has a part-time job at a local restaurant.
 The vehicle will assist Disotell as she works towards establishing a career and a promising future following her release.

 "Access to transportation is a critical component in successful reentry from prison," said Secretary Jimmy Le Blanc, Louisiana Department of Public Safety and Corrections.
 "I commend Alisha for the hard work she has put forth in furthering her education in prison and maintaining gainful employment following her release.
 A big part of that success is dependent on her ability to get to work.
 We are grateful to Benito Castro for his vision in creating Freedom Rides and for paying forward his blessings so that Alisha can also be successful."